kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

   its corresponding fully reduced value at any point in the execution of the program without changing the programs behavior.
 * If x=y, then f(x)=f(y).

-* (The paper "What is a Purely Functional Language?" by Amr Saby claims that purity can be determined by (weak) equivalence of call-by-name, call-by-value, and call-by-need evaluation strategies.)
+* The paper "What is a Purely Functional Language?" by Amr Sabry defines purity like this.

+  A language is purely functional if it includes every simply typed lambda-calculus term, and its call-by-name, call-by-need, and call-by-value implementations are equivalent (modulo divergence and errors).

+..
+There is currently much research effort
+.. towards finding efficient realizations of
+.. stateful algorithms in functional languages
+.. while maintaining the purity.

+..
+Without a formal definition of purity, we
+.. can't determine the correctness of these
+.. realizations.

 * This means side effects in function definitions are not allowed.
 To do effectful things, those effects have to be represented as a value of some type.